DavidFHCh/The-Revenge-of-the-Ants-TSP-/README.md

 3) $cargo run --release

-The same as the first one but adding an initial path different from '[]' to the Ajustes.toml file.
+The same as the first one but adding an initial path different from '[]' to the Ajustes.toml file in the last variable.

-If you try to run the second and the third way simultaneously, the thrid way will overwrite the second.
+If you try to run the second and the third way simultaneously, the third way will overwrite the second.

 -------------------------------------------------------------